dotnet/docs/docs/standard/serverless-architecture/serverless-architecture-considerations.md

 ## Inter-service dependencies

 A serverless architecture may include functions that rely on other functions.
 In fact, it is not uncommon in a serverless architecture to have multiple services call each other as part of an interaction or distributed transaction.
 To avoid strong coupling, it is recommended that services don't reference each other directly.
 When the endpoint for a service needs to change, direct references could result in major refactoring.
 A suggested solution is to provide a service discovery mechanism, such as a registry, that provides the appropriate end point for a request type.
+[SAS: Also mention using tools like message queues as a way to communicate between services without direct dependencies?]

 ## Managing failure and providing resiliency

 It is also important to consider the *circuit-breaker pattern*: If, for some reason, a service continues to fail, it is not advisable to call that service repeatedly.
 Instead, an alternative service is called or a message returned until the health of the dependent service is re-established.
 The serverless architecture needs to take into account the strategy for resolving and managing inter-service dependencies.

 To continue the circuit-breaker pattern, services need to be fault tolerant and resilient.
 Fault tolerance refers to the ability of your application to continue running even after unexpected exceptions or invalid states are encountered.
-Fault tolerance typically a function of the code itself, and how it is written to handle exceptions.
+Fault tolerance is typically a function of the code itself and how it is written to handle exceptions.
 Resiliency refers to how capable the app is at recovering from failures.
 Resiliency is often managed by the serverless platform.
 The platform should be able to spin up a new serverless function instance when the existing one fails.
 The platform should also be intelligent enough to stop spinning up new instances when every new instance fails.

 For more information, see: [Implementing the Circuit Breaker pattern](../microservices-architecture/implement-resilient-applications/implement-circuit-breaker-pattern.md).